 “Hi, Aimek!” he heard a clear, sweet voice.

 Elie.
-She’s been learning his language as well, but, unlike Rikter, treated the process as a game instead of an ordeal.
+She had been learning his language as well, but, unlike Rikter, treated the process as a game instead of an ordeal.
 She still pronounced certain words wrong sometimes, but the iceman enjoyed every conversation with her nonetheless.

-“Hi, Elie, my dear!” he replied with the sincerest joy and gave her a hug.
+“Hi, Elie, my dear!” he replied with the sincerest joy and hugged her.
 “Did I tell you what your blue eyes remind me of?
 The sea…”

 “The sea is grey where it’s shallow and black where it’s deep,” she shrugged doubtfully.

 White as the coldest snow, slender and smart, with long hair often covered in frost, she was so beautiful to Aimek, so dear.
 She seemed to shine, against all the odds, in the middle of the crippled world of dark sea and cloudy sky.

 “I am so happy… that… because… there is you,” was Aimek’s best attempt at expressing his feeling in her quacking seagull language.

 Elie laughed, covering her mouth with her hand, then ruffled the iceman’s hair, a long unbraided mane spread over his broad shoulders.